-S. Andrew Garbacz*, Devon Minch , Phoebe Jordan , Kaitlyn Young and Mark Weist Pages 1 - 13 ( 13 )
+S. Andrew Garbacz*, Devon R. Minch , Phoebe Jordan , Kaitlyn Young and Mark D. Weist Pages 110 - 122 ( 13 )

 Background: Partnerships with families in education settings should emphasize their roles as active and engaged co-equal partners.
-However, common practice in schools is to involve families at school-based events and share information with them about their child’s education in a manner that does not promote two-way interactions.
+However, common practices in schools are to involve families at school-based events and share information with them about their child’s education in a manner that does not promote two-way interactions.

-Child behavior, family engagement, family partnerships, home–school collaboration
+Child behavior, family engagement, family partnerships, home–school collaboration.

 Department of Educational Psychology, University of Wisconsin-Madison, University of South Florida, FL, Department of Educational Psychology, University of Wisconsin-Madison, Department of Educational Psychology, University of Wisconsin-Madison, University of South Carolina